It's a Small World: The Animated Series

-It's a Small World: The Animated Series is an American animated web television series produced by Disney Interactive Media Group, Disney Television Animation and Powerhouse Animation Studios.
+It's a Small World: The Animated Series is an American animated web series produced by Disney Interactive Media Group, Disney Television Animation and Powerhouse Animation Studios.
 Based on the Disney Parks attraction It's a Small World, it revolves around six multicultural children exploring new places, making new friends, and learning unique words and customs from around the world.

-It premiered on November 26, 2013 as an online-exclusive series, and the final episode was released on February 4, 2014.
+It premiered on November 26, 2013, as an online-exclusive series, and the final episode was released on February 4, 2014.